Build a Text Table

 To create a text table that shows sales totals by year and category, follow these steps:

-- Connect to the Sample - Superstore data source.
+- Connect to the Sample - Superstore data source (if necessary, you can download it from the Tableau Public sample data page(Link opens in a new window)).

 Tableau aggregates the date by year and creates column headers.